Frequently Asked Questions

 Yes.
 In the case of one parent being Jewish, Hazzan Glantz will ask some questions for clarification, but he absolutely takes good care of interfaith families.
 Read the many testimonials from interfaith families and how Howard made their non-Jewish family and friends feel extremely comfortable.

-If neither parent is Jewish and you simply want your son circumcised by Hazzan, visit circumcisionpro.com
+If neither parent is Jewish and you simply want your son circumcised by Hazzan, visit his website specially created for this purpose - circumcisionpro.com

 Should we let the baby's siblings or young cousins be part of or watch the bris?

 There is no reason from a Jewish perspective for the them to be excluded.
 It may be more memorable to them to be excluded but there are also legitimate concerns you may have.
 I often hear worries that they will be unruly, disturb the services and become distractions for others.
 These ideas have worked for families over the years. the tzedakah box / the pillow case

 Feel free to discuss them with me further.